enasequence/read_docs/cli_07.md

 Metagenome assemblies can be submitted to the European Nucleotide Archive (ENA) using the [Webin command line submission interface](cli_01.html) with `-context genome`.

-Please contact datasubs@ebi.ac.uk if you intend to submit environmental Single-cell Amplified Genomes (SAGs), uncultured viral genomes or an assembly assembled from third party data.
+Please contact datasubs@ebi.ac.uk if you intend to submit an assembly assembled from third party data, environmental Single-cell Amplified Genomes (SAGs), uncultured viral genomes or if you are unable to provide the raw data for your assembly.

 A metagenome assembly consists of:
 - General assembly information